Meet the Band

 Band History

 In 1995 in Essex, the idea came for two pipe bands to join forces.
 Already successful in their own terms, the members of the Harwich & District Pipes and Drums and the Brentwood Caledonian Pipe Band hoped that this new band would become a force to be reckoned with.
 The Red Hackle Pipe Band was duly founded, with the intention to create both a Grade 4 and Grade 3 band.
 Unfortunately, this super-sized band was short-lived, and within a matter of months, there was a split.
-By early 1996 the Essex Caledonian Pipe Band had come into being, immediately taking part in competitions that season under the guidance of Pipe Major Jock Stobbs and Drum Sergeant Vic Saunders.
+By July 1996 the Essex Caledonian Pipe Band was established, immediately taking part in competitions that season under the guidance of Pipe Major Jock Stobbs and Drum Sergeant Vic Saunders.

-Due to ill health and his battle with Motor Neurone Disease, Jock spent less than a year in charge of the band, passing away in 1997.
+Due to ill health and his battle with Motor Neurone Disease, Jock spent just 6 months in charge, passing away in 1997.
 P/Maj Wally Wallace stepped up to lead the band through many successes.
 During his 14 years in charge, the band began to compete up into G3, took part in Majors including the Cowal, European and British Championships, and won best drum corps at the All-England Championships in Ashbourne.

 As well as the usual competitions, the band continued to take part in a variety of engagements, from local carnivals and parades through to joining The Chieftans on stage at the Royal Albert Hall.